smcpeak/print-clang-ast/doc/ASTsForTemplates.rst

   supplied.
 We say "templated class" to emphasize that we are referring to the class inside the template declaration.

+  * (Clang) The standard term "templated" applies to anything inside the template declaration, but in Clang AST terminology it refers to the one declaration immediately inside.

-* A *pattern* is another name for a templated declaration.
+* (Clang) A *pattern* is another name for a templated declaration.
 This term is used to emphasize the role it plays as the basis of instantiation.

 * An *instantiation* of a template is a declaration synthesized, by the compiler, by substituting template arguments for corresponding